Inseparable (Griffin and Griffin book)

 Inseparable: How Family and Sacrifice Forged a Path to the NFL is an autobiography by American National Football League (NFL) players and twin brothers Shaquem Griffin and Shaquill Griffin.
 It was published by W Publishing Group, an imprint of Thomas Nelson, in 2019.
-The brothers wrote their autobiography with assistance from American sports journalist for ESPN and ghostwriter Mark Schlabach.
+The brothers wrote their autobiography with assistance from American sports journalist ESPN and ghostwriter Mark Schlabach.

 Plot summary

 The book follows the lives of the Griffin brothers from birth through making it on the same NFL team, the Seattle Seahawks.
 The brothers start out training together and eventually pursue their football dreams separately, though yearning to compete alongside each other on the same team in the end.
 Through the course of their journey, two overarching themes emerge: 1) the importance of familial support in achieving one's goals, and 2) the role of faith in God for overcoming hardship and adversity.

 Visuals

 In addition to text, the autobiography contains eight pages of photographs printed in color ink.